Shnaikat/SENG969-Project-Team1/DescriptionAndSpecifications.md

     ![InvitationAgent GUI](./screenShots/InvitationAgent.jpg)
     ![ConcertSeeker GUI 2](./screenShots/Seeker-positiveResponse.png)

+---
-To access our presentation you can follow this Line:
+To access our presentation you can follow this Link:
 [The presentation: ](https://gamma.app/docs/Multi-Agent-Music-Concert-Recommender-System-MCRS-qzmlqfdzuavhjel)
 ---